-Learn more about situations that other home buyers have faced near the close of escrow.
+Learn more about situations that other home buyers have faced near the close of escrow on a property purchase.

 The P&S specifies the condition in which the seller must deliver the property, including what items are staying.
-If during your final walk-through you find that the condition is not the same as is specified in the P&S or that items are missing, you likely have the ability to delay or cancel the closing (again, depending on the terms of the P&S).
+If during your final walk-through you find that the property's condition is not the same as is specified in the P&S or that items are missing, you likely can delay or cancel the closing.

 If you are located in a state where you have an attorney representing you in the purchase (such as Massachusetts), your attorney should be able to negotiate either compensation from the sellers or a delay to the closing.
 If you are in a non-attorney state, your real estate agent should be able to handle this same negotiation, or you could bring in an attorney.

-One caveat: Before delaying or changing the closing date, check with your lender to make sure this doesn't affect your approval or ability to close.
+One caveat: Before delaying or changing a closing date, check with your lender to make sure this doesn't affect your approval or ability to close.
 Loan approvals often contain dates by which the rate or underwriting documents expire.
-Closings that occur beyond those dates may need to go back to the lender for a new approval.
+Closings that occur beyond those dates might need to go back to the lender for a new approval.

-Odds are that the seller needs the transaction to move forward in a timely manner too and will either bring the item back promptly or compensate you for the cost.
+Odds are that the seller needs the transaction to move forward in a timely manner too, and will either bring the item back promptly or compensate you for its cost.

 Whether you get your earnest money back depends on the deadlines outlined in your purchase and sale agreement (P&S).
 Many contracts contain two applicable deadlines: